 "This is the season that has the best use of a sliding scale of silliness vs seriousness, without giving the viewer a serious case of mood whiplash.
 IMHO, that is what makes everything so great.
-I love that they can be silly, but still make the kids watching feel smart.
+It's not a "dark" season, despite what some people will tell you.
+It's just as campy as any other season, but the writers blend it into the plot seamlessly.

 Case in point, take my two favorite episodes of the season: Movie Madness and Time Force Traitor.
-The former turns the camp meter up to eleven, while the latter just takes the ball and goes running in the opposite direction.
-An"
+The former turns the camp meter up to eleven, whi"

 Better Supporting Cast?